v0ss3n/midimadness/_posts/2024-10-2-software-setup.md

 ![]({{ site.baseurl }}/assets/images/Tone-bleeps-arduino.jpg)

 This code is fairly easy to understand.
 You can change notes to others or change the sensitivity of the touchpads in case you have other things connected to them such as E-textiles or conductive materials.
-T

 ## Next Steps